LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Definite clause grammar rules
 -----------------------------

-Definite clause grammar rules provide a convenient notation to represent the rewrite rules common of most grammars in Prolog.
+Definite clause grammar rules (DCGs) provide a convenient notation to represent the rewrite rules common of most grammars in Prolog.
 In Logtalk, definite clause grammar rules can be encapsulated in objects and categories.
 Currently, the ISO/IEC WG17 group is working on a draft specification for a definite clause grammars Prolog standard.
 Therefore,